rspamd/rspamd/doc/faq.md

 }
 ```

+Another possibility is to apply settings based merely on the sender being authenticated or having an IP address in a particular range, refer to the [documentation](https://rspamd.com/doc/configuration/settings.html) for detail.

 ### How can I restore the old SPF behaviour

 Previously, Rmilter could reject mail which fail SPF verification for certain domains.
-However, there is no SPF support in Rmilter so far.
+However, this was removed.
 Nevertheless, this behaviour could be reproduced using Rspamd.

 One can create rules in rspamd to force rejection on whatever symbols (+ other conditions) they want (DMARC module, among others has built-in support for such; [multimap](https://rspamd.com/doc/modules/multimap.html) being the most generally useful)

-For example, add to `/etc/rspamd/lua/rspamd.local.lua`:
+For example, add to `/etc/rspamd/rspamd.local.lua`:
 ~~~lua
 local myfunc = function(task)
   if task:has_symbol('R_SPF_REJECT') then